 After three consecutive record-breaking weeks, southern yellow pine (SYP) lumber prices once again pressed on to set a new record—by a big margin.
 In mid-August, Forest2Market’s SYP lumber price composite showed prices jumped $106 in just one week.
 To put the new number in perspective, the composite price for the week ending August 14 was $798/MBF, which represents a 39% increase over the previous all-time high of $576/MBF that was achieved in June 2018.

 The North American sawmill supply chain is under a lot of pressure; industry capacity is maxed as wholesalers and distributors snatch up every board they can find, and the trend is not unique to the South.
-Data from our British Columbia-based business partner, Madison’s Lumber Reporter, details a similar scenario for benchmark softwood lumber products in western regions.

 Such a price run also prompts the obvious question: What market fundamentals drive lumber prices?